emberjs/guides/source/routing/query-params.md

     // query param changes by setting `refreshModel:true` above.

     // params has format of { category: "someValueOrJustNull" },
-    // which we can just forward to the server. return this.store.query('articles', params);
+    // which we can forward to the server. return this.store.query('articles', params);
   }
 });